A warm 4-season sleeping bag is an absolute must for Mount Kilimanjaro, regardless of the season you plan to trek.

 Warmth

-As we mentioned above, the nights on Kilimanjaro, or indeed on any high altitude trekking expedition, get very cold.
+As I mentioned above, the nights on Kilimanjaro, or indeed on any high altitude trekking expedition, get very cold.
 Hence your sleeping bag needs to be able to cope with extremely cold temperatures.
-We recommend sleeping bags that have a rating at a minimum of -10 degrees Celsius (14 Fahrenheit).
+I recommend sleeping bags that have a rating at a minimum of -10 degrees Celsius (14 Fahrenheit).

 It is however better to have a warmer sleeping bag than a colder one – you would rather be too warm than too cold.